uw-ictd/haulage/README.md

 ## Install from source with go
  1) Install the go tools (version >= 1.11) for your platform, available from [golang.org](https://golang.org/doc/install)
- 2) `go get github.com/uw-ictd/haulage`
+ 2) Install the libpcap library and headers (on debian flavors `apt-get install libpcap-dev`) 3a) `go get github.com/uw-ictd/haulage`
- 3) As an alternative to (2), clone this repo and then `make build`
+ 3b) As an alternative to (3a), clone this repo and then `make build`

 ## Binary releases
- 1) Download and install [fpm](https://github.com/jordansissel/fpm) for your platform.
- 2) Build a binary package with `make package`.
- 3) We currently host/maintain .deb packages for Ubuntu 18.04 and Debian 9.
-Use
-    the following script to add our repo and install haulage.
+We currently host/maintain .deb packages for Ubuntu 18.04 and Debian 9.
+Use the following script to add our repo and install haulage.
 ```
 echo "deb http://colte.cs.washington.edu $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/colte.list
 sudo wget -O /etc/apt/trusted.gpg.d/colte.gpg http://colte.cs.washington.edu/keyring.gpg
 sudo apt-get update
 sudo apt-get install haulage
 ```
+### Building your own binary
+ 1) Download and install [fpm](https://github.com/jordansissel/fpm) for your platform.
+ 2) Build a binary package with `make package`.

 ## Configuration
 All haulage configurations are located in config.yml.
 If you installed